PARCISZEWSKI/HCI_SKILL_REPO/README.md

     "Martin Ford" to "Architects of Intelligence",
 )
 ```
-- Other then this I would recommend going in blind so I can get the best feedback possible on improvements and what conflicts we can forsee.

-## Other things of note
-- The unexpressive bot is much better, it has no expressions now

-## To do
-- Testing and bugfixing
-- More features
 ### _Made by: Group 23 (P. A. Arciszewski (2813638), Carlos Tam (2804219), Omar Rampado (2817231), Sander Bindels (2589706))_